WeAreAthlon/frontend-webpack-boilerplate/README.md

   * **Code Minification** of *JavaScript* and *CSS* processed files.
   * **Optimize Assets Loading** - inline and embed **images** / **fonts** files having file size below a *configurable* threshold value.
   * **Images Optimisation** - optimize `jpeg`, `jpg`, `png`, `gif`, `svg` filesize and loading type via [`imagemin`](https://github.com/imagemin/imagemin).
 Plugin and Loader for webpack to optimize (*compress*) all images using `imagemin`.
 Do not worry about size of images, now they are always optimized/compressed.
-* Support for **source code syntax style and formatting linters** that analyze source code to flag programming errors, bugs, stylistic errors, and suspicious constructs:
+* Support for **source code syntax style and formatting linters** that analyze source code to flag any programming errors, bugs, stylistic errors or suspicious constructs:
   * **SASS/PostCSS syntax cheker** - you can change or add additional rules in `.sasslintrc` file.
 Configuration options can be found on [`sass-lint`](https://github.com/sasstools/sass-lint/blob/master/lib/config/sass-lint.yml) documentation.
   * **JavaScript syntax checker** - following the `airbnb` style, you can review and configure the rules in `.eslintrc` file.
 Configuration options can be found on [`eslint`](https://eslint.org/docs/user-guide/configuring) documentation.
 * Latest [Webpack 5](https://github.com/webpack/webpack) - *JavaScript* module bundler.